 My three youngest kids share a bedroom, and they do the bedtime routine together.
 Yet as a mom I also want to connect with them individually at the end of their day.

-Bella, Alyssa and Casey are still all young enough to sit on my lap so they each get to pick out a short book, and they snuggle on my lap as I read it.
+Bella, Alyssa, and Casey are still all young enough to sit on my lap so they each get to pick out a short book, and they snuggle on my lap as I read it.
 Also, when it’s time for them to pray I sit by each child and rub (or scratch) their backs while they say their prayers.
-An added bonus is that they take their prayer time more seriously and don’t goof around much … but sometimes the prayers do stretch out a bit longer, because they are enjoying the caress.
+An added bonus is that they take their prayer time more seriously and don’t goof around much … but sometimes the prayers do stretch out a bit longer because they are enjoying the caress.
 Before I leave the room, I also tuck them in, snuggle them down and give more kisses and hugs.

 4. Always say “yes.”

 I’m honored when kids want to spend time with me.
-When they ask thinks like, “Mom, can we make some cookies?” or “Mom, do you want to play a game?”
+When they ask things like, “Mom, can we make some cookies?” or “Mom, do you want to play a game?”
 I try to always say yes.
 “Yes” doesn’t mean I stop what I’m doing, but I do take a moment and think through when I can spend time with them.
 I’ll tell them, “I can’t bake cookies now, but let’s do that after dinner.”
 Make sure if you give a time, you do your best to stick to it.
 Work hard to keep your word.

 If you’re going on an errand, choose one child to go with you.
 If you’re cleaning a closet ask for help.
 (You might be surprised that kids usually don’t mind rolling up their sleeves and offering a hand.)
 If you’re pairing socks make it a game, playing against each other.
 It’s these little things that will create positive memories for your kids.
 These ordinary events are great opportunities for spending one-on-one time with your kids.

-6. Use drive time to your advantage.
+6. Use the drive time to your advantage.

 Parents are always shuttling kids around.
 Instead of allowing your child to use electronics to “tune out,” use that time to talk and connect.